Our programs work at the foundation level of brain development.

-During pregnancy, the baby’s brain development is reliant on these primitive infant reflexes.
+During pregnancy, the baby’s brain development is reliant on primitive, infant reflexes.
 These are automatic responses that the baby cannot control.

 Asymmetric Tonic Neck Reflex (ATNR):

-It may be absent and cause difficulty).
+It may be absent and cause difficulty in delivery.
 It relates to the turn of the head that affects the position of the limbs of the left and right of the body.

-- Issues can occur with complex activities such as reading and physical movements in dance and sport, and lack of control of the limbs as the head turns.
+- Issues can occur with complex activities, such as reading and physical movements in dance and sport, and lack of control of the limbs as the head turns.

 Other Infant Reflexes: